Best Carousels in NYC: 13 Merry-Go-Rounds City Kids Love

 $2.25 per ride

 This gorgeous Victorian carousel stands by its name, accommodating children with physical disabilities.
 Hop aboard one of the 51 colorfully painted animals, including a giraffe and a gorilla, to enjoy the 2-minute, counter-clockwise spin.

 Conservation Carousel – Staten Island Zoo

 2021 update: The Conservation Carousel is currently closed but should reopen by Tuesday, June 1.

 Open seasonally during zoo hours

 The zoo debuted this merry-go-round in summer 2014.
 Housed inside a glass pavilion, the carousel features two dozen wooden creatures to ride, including a Komodo dragon, koala, rhinoceros, polar bear, and an anteater-like tamandua.
 All were handcrafted by Ohio-based Carousels & Carvings.

-A version of this post was published in 2017; it has been updated.
+A version of this post was published in 2017; it has been updated for 2021.